gauthambinoy/RAG-/README.md

 | OpenAI (gpt-4o-mini) | 0 | - | - | - |
 | OpenRouter | 0 | - | - | - |

-*Note: All queries successfully handled by Gemini primary provider.*
+*Note: All queries successfully handled by Gemini primary provider.
+The system is currently configured to use Gemini only.*

 ### **Sample Query Results**